linuxswords/ChessClock/Readme.md

 # Chess Clock

-Nothing really useful, just me playing with android, trying to build a chess clock based on tilting the phone :P
+Started as a weekend project, trying to build a chess clock app based on tilting the phone :P inspired by tempest clock.

 A chess clock that works by tilting your phone.
 Put your phone onto something that can be tilted and instead of pressing